 Transfer information (arrival and departure)

-Should your luggage be delayed by your airline, it is the airline’s responsibility to ensure that it is delivered to you while travelling.
+Should your luggage be delayed by your airline, it is the airline’s responsibility to ensure that it is delivered to you while traveling.
 Claims for reimbursement for delayed baggage should be addressed to the airline directly.
 We suggest that you complete a claim form at the airline desk upon arrival and prior to passing through passport control and customs.
-You may wish to provide a copy of your hotel list so the baggage may be forwarded to you directly.
+You may wish to provide the airline with the list of hotels you are staying at so the baggage may be forwarded to you directly.

 Health and medical needs